SaizFerri/ros-robotic-task/README.md

 ## Task 3

 In this task we create a neural network which takes a handwritten digit image and outputs the digit as an integer.
-Moreover we modify the `ai_server` script to use the trained neural network and return the prediction to the controller node.
+Moreover we modify the ROS application to use the trained neural network.

 ### Feedforward Neural Networks